Beyond-ML-Labs/BeyondML/README.md

 MANN, which stands for Multitask Artificial Neural Networks, is a Python package which enables creating sparse multitask models compatible with [TensorFlow](https://tensorflow.org).
 This package contains custom layers and utilities to facilitate the training and optimization of models using the Reduction of Sub-Network Neuroplasticity (RSN2) training procedure developed by [AI Squared, Inc](https://squared.ai).

+## Changing to BeyondML

+<span style="color:red">Please be advised that the MANN package is going to be deprecated after version 0.3.0 and will be moved to the `beyondml` package in PyPi.
+For future releases, please alter your code to utilize the `beyondml` package.</span>

 ## Installation

 This package is available through [PyPi](https://pypi.org) and can be installed via the following command: